 It corresponds to the legend for the figures, but is limited to global issues, while further details can be placed as a footnote at the bottom of the table.
 Each table starts with a bold, horizontal line (below the table header) and ends again with a bold, horizontal line, below which a footnote can be placed at most.
 Within the table there are no vertical lines, but only (and as far as necessary) horizontal, thin lines for rough structuring.
 In any case, a horizontal line must be placed between the column headings and the data.
 Further horizontal lines are to be avoided as a rule.
 Decimal numbers are set so that the decimal points are exactly below each other.
 An unrealistic number of digits (decimals) cast a bad light on the author's sense of reality, not only in tables.
 In ecology, for example, there are rarely measurements with an accuracy greater than 1%.
-Therefore, anything that exceeds a total of three significant digits is problematic, regardless of whether they are before or after the decimal point (pseudoaccuracy).
+Therefore, anything that exceeds a total of 3 - 4 significant digits is problematic, regardless of whether they are before or after the decimal point (pseudoaccuracy).
+Just think of 1) the level of accuracy that is actually possible with your device and 2) the biological importance of a small difference.
 In tables a measure of variance (e.g., the standard error) should also be placed next to the mean values (and named as such in the table header), and in the case of comparative data, it should also be indicated in an additional column whether the values differ significantly.